dfadev/hyperscript-markup/README.md

 (h1 > 'My title')
 ```

-More than one child can simply be nested by using indentation:
+More than one child can be nested by using indentation:
 ```javascript
     (nav)
     	(ul.links)